Skip to content

 • Feasting and sharing food with family, friends, and the spirits.
 Leaving some food outside for the wandering souls.

-• Dressing up in costumes or masks to confuse or scare away unwanted spirits or to honor a specific ancestor or deity.
+• Dressing up in costumes or masks to confuse or scare away unwanted spirits or to honour a specific ancestor or deity.

 • Meditating, chanting, drumming, or performing rituals to connect with the spirit world and express gratitude for the harvest.